sveinbjornt/iceaddr/README.md

   'nafn': 'Meðalfellsvatn'}]
 ```

+If more than one placename match is found, the results are ordered by size, with precedence given to municipalities and densely populated areas.

 ## Version History

+* 0.3.3: Minor placename additions, smarter ordering of placename lookup results (08/01/2019)
 * 0.3.2: Added municipalities and various BÍN placenames to ornefni database (02/01/2019)
 * 0.3.1: Added more placenames from LMÍ data, support for multithreaded use
 * 0.3: Added `placename_lookup` to look up coordinates for Icelandic placenames + minor fixes (10/12/2018)